PedroFabrino/friday/README.md

 # Project Title

-Friday is a automatization to "Vampetizar" people who leave their computers unlocked and unattended.
+Friday is an automatization to "Vampetizar" people who leave their computers unlocked and unattended.

 ## Getting Started